dhanya0295/markdown-datasheet-for-datasets/DATASHEET.md

 2. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g. to support unanticipated future uses)?** If so, please provide a link or other access point to the "raw" data.

 	*The data that is collected from Fitabase is cleaned and labeled.
-This data can hiwever be used for future uses as no data has been removed.*
+This data can however be used for future uses as no data has been removed.*

 3. **Is the software used to preprocess/clean/label the instances available?** If so, please provide a link or other access point.